oliverkwebb/webephem/README.md

 * Brightness (Magnitude)
 * Distance
 * Angular Size
+* Angles between other objects in the sky

 It's catalog contains the moon, sun, planets, and about 100 common stars